-In this tutorial you will learn how to configure the Common Sign In page for Adaxes Web Interface, enable the automatic logon feature, customize brute force protection settings, and modify other options related to sign-in.
+In this tutorial you will learn how to customize the Common Sign In page for Adaxes Web Interface, configure logon options (SAML-based single sign-on, integrated Windows authentication), modify brute force protection settings, and other options related to sign-in.

 Adaxes Web Interface provides a common sign-in page that enables users to log in to different Web Interfaces from a single place.
 The feature can be configured to either allow users to manually select the Web Interface they want to use, or automatically redirect them to a Web Interface based on the rules you define.

 By default, the Common Sign In page allows users to select themselves the Web Interface they want to log in to.
 You can configure which Web Interfaces are available for selection and specify the Web Interface to select default.

 Alternatively you can enable automatic selection of Web Interfaces.
 When enabled, users cannot select a Web Interface, and get automatically redirected based on if/else rules.
 For example, if a user is a member of the Administrators group, they can be automatically redirected to the Web Interface for Administrators.

 If you don't want the Common Sign In page to be available to users, you can disable the Common Sign In feature.